CheeseCake87/flask-imp/README.md

 Flask-Launchpad's main purpose is to help simplify the importing of blueprints, templates and models.

-It has a few extra features builtin to help with theming, securing pages and password authentication.
+It has a few extra features built in to help with theming, securing pages and password authentication.

 ## Minimal Flask-Launchpad app